FACTION BRIEF

 The NCC's official position: ORACLE was sophisticated machinery, not divine.
 Their Inquisitors specifically target Faithful gatherings.
 Three Compiler murders in 2183 remain officially unsolved.

-Why it's existential: If the Faithful are right that consciousness can be divine regardless of substrate, the NCC's entire framework of ensouled biological humans collapses.
+If the Faithful are right that consciousness can be divine regardless of substrate, the NCC's entire framework of ensouled biological humans collapses.
 This isn't a disagreement—it's a war over the definition of the sacred.
+Cardinal Silva considers the Faithful the most dangerous heresy in the Sprawl precisely because their theology is internally coherent.

 The Collective